nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a student or student(s) with the specific keyword.
+1. User requests to find a student or student(s) with the specific keyword(s).
 2. SETA shows a list of students that contains the keyword(s).

 **Extensions**